-UPDATED: September 14th, 2019 : As my husband and I look ahead to 2020, we have decided to retire most of our Schnauzers throughout 2019 and into 2020.
+UPDATED: NOVEMBER 2020 : As my husband and I look ahead to 2020, we have decided to retire most of our Schnauzers throughout 2019 and into 2020.
 We will be moving from Indiana to out West (at some point later in 2020 to early 2021).
 Our lives have changed a lot in the last decade....
-All of our children are now grown, we have a few adult children living out west, we really love the west, and so it's time for a change.
-We adore Mini Schnauzers and we will continue to provide our amazing Schnauzer families with healthy, well-adjusted, and stunning Schnauzers for now but with a very small breeding program.
-We will keep two Dams and one Stud going into the spring of 2020.
+All of our children are now grown, we have a few adult children living out west, we really love the west, and so it's time for this change.

 Introduction and Need to Know Information, Keep Scrolling